ayush23a/ayush23a/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-This is ayush , an undergrad pursuing BTech in Computer Science Engineering.
+This is Ayush Aman, an undergrad pursuing BTech in Computer Science Engineering.
 <br> This is the repo which i use for learning and practicing git version control and github<br>
 Thanks